ghost-fvtt/fxmaster/README.md

 Jinker's Acid Line and Red Fire Cone video effects are borrowed from [Jinker's Animated Art Foundry VTT Module](https://github.com/jinkergm/JAA), they are shared as free for use.
 Jules and Ben's Witch Bolt is borrowed from [JB2A_DnD5E Foundry VTT Module](https://github.com/Jules-Bens-Aa/JB2A_DnD5e), it is shared under [Creative Commons v4](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+Seagull sprites used in the Birds weather effect are from [whtdragon](https://forums.rpgmakerweb.com/index.php?threads/whtdragons-animals-and-running-horses-now-with-more-dragons.53552/)